Jojendersie/Monolith/tools/ComponentEditor/Win32/Release/readme.txt

 arrow-up	Shifts every cube in direction of the current operation axis.

 arrow-down	Shifts every cube in oposite direction of the current operation axis.

+arrow-left	Hide a layer of cubes in direction of the current operation axis.

+arrow-right	Hide a layer of cubes in counter direction of the current operation axis.

+cntr + t	Toggle hiding on/off without changing the mask.

 r		Rotates every cube around the current operation axis.